-MIC values based on doubling dilution series are left, interval, or right censored discrete data which makes error statistics challenging17.
-The potency of drugs in pharmacology is more frequently measured with dose-response curves, as this allows the estimation of the effective concentration (EC) at a specified response level.
-In contrast EC values on a continuous scale take the variability of the data into account by calculating model based confidence intervals and do not rely on doubling dilutions.
-In the field of toxicology this benchmark dose approach largely replaced methods that rely on discrete dose spacing because of its statistical superiority18–21.
-Furthermore, the shape of the pharmacodynamics curve potentially provides additional valuable information on the tested compounds22.
+Unfortunately, MIC values based on doubling dilution series are left, interval, or right censored discrete data which makes error statistics challenging.17 The potency of drugs in pharmacology is more frequently measured with dose-response curves, as this allows the estimation of the effective concentration (EC) at a specified response level.
+Furthermore, EC values on a continuous scale take the variability of the data into account by calculating model based confidence intervals (CIs) and do not rely on doubling dilutions.
+In the field of toxicology this benchmark dose approach has largely replaced methods that rely on discrete dose spacing because of its statistical superiority.18–21 Furthermore, the shape of the pharmacodynamic curve potentially provides additional valuable information on the compounds being tested.22

-The response to a compound can be measured with different readouts.
-Measuring the optical density at (e.g. OD600 or OD450), resazurin (Alamar blue), MTT, Luciferase (ATP levels) and Lactat dehydrogenase are widespread methods that indirectly correlate with cell numbers23.
-Resazurin is a blue dye that is converted to pink fluorescent resazurin in the presence of metabolically active cells24,25.
-It has been recently discussed as potential novel antimicrobial for the treatment of gonorrhoea but was ineffective in-vivo26.
-Unlike the optical density that measures growth inhibition it reflects the viability of cells and the signal can increase and decrease, this makes it potentially suitable for time-kill assays.
-It has been previously used in screenings for toxicity testing, high throughput applications and MIC testing in bacteria24,27.
-The use of resazurin might allow the measurement of the MIC at earlier time-points and follow the viability of bacteria over time.
-A panel of eight reference strains was exposed to the antimicrobials azithromycin, gentamicin, ciprofloxacin, ceftriaxone, cefixime, tetracycline, penicillin and spectinomycin for a time course from 0 to15 hours.
-Growth was monitored using OD600 and resazurin as read-out.
-An endpoint of six hours was chosen and dose response curves for a training dataset consisting of 84 strains were measured.
-EC50 values were estimated and linearly regressed against Etest MICs.
-Slope and intercept were used to establish a predictive model for estimating the MIC from EC50 values.
-The approach was then validated in an independent experiment using 40 blinded strains and the eight WHO reference strains.
+The response to a compound can be measured using different readouts.
+Measuring the optical density (at e.g. OD600 or OD450), resazurin (Alamar blue), 3-(4,5-dimethyethiazol-2-yl)-2,5-diphenyltetrazolium bromide (MTT), luciferase (ATP levels) and lactate dehydrogenase are widespread methods where readouts indirectly correlate with number of cells.23 Resazurin is a blue dye that is converted to pink fluorescent resorufin in the presence of metabolically active cells.24,25 Unlike optical density that is a measure of growth inhibition, it reflects the viability of cells and is potentially suitable for time-kill assays.
+Resazurin has been used previously in screenings for toxicity testing, high throughput applications and MIC testing of Mycobacterium tuberculosis.24,27 The use of resazurin might allow the measurement of MIC at earlier time-points and determination of the viability of bacteria over time.

+The aim of the present study was to develop a resazurin-based broth microdilution assay for antimicrobial susceptibility testing of N. gonorrhoeae that is rapid, objective, high-throughput, quantitative and inexpensive.

 Material and methods

-Bacteria and Cultures
+Bacterial strains, culture and broth microdilution assay

-A reference panel of WHO quality control strains (F, G, K, L, M, N, O, P) were studied.
-Furthermore a training dataset of 84 strains and a validation dataset of 40 blinded strains (WHO Collaborating Centre for Gonorrhoea and other STIs, Örebro University, Sweden) was studied.
-The strains were taken from -80°C Glycerol stocks and streaked out on Choc-Agar Plates (Biomerieux).
-They were cultured at 37°C and 5% CO2 in a humid atmosphere for 16-18 hours and then sub-cultured once for 16 hours.
-A McFarland standard of 0.5 was prepared for each strain and 1 ml diluted to approximately 1x107 CFU/ml in 15 ml warm (37°C) GW broth28.
-A volume of 90 µl of bacterial suspensions were added to 96-well plates (Sarstedt) with each well containing 10 µl of a previously prepared dilution series.
+The assay was established using the 2008 WHO gonococcal reference strains (n=8)REF and the antimicrobials ceftriaxone, cefixime, azithromycin, spectinomycin, ciprofloxacin, gentamicin, tetracycline, and penicillin G. An initial dataset including 84 blinded gonococcal strains was then used to develop a regression model for estimating the MIC after six hours incubation time.
+The assay was finally validated with 40 blinded gonococcal strains.
+The blinded strains were selected to represent a wide variety of antibiograms.
+The strains were preserved in glycerol stocks at -80°C. All strains were subsequently cultured on Choc-Agar Plates (Biomerieux, Marcy l'Etoile, France) at 37°C in a humid 5% CO2-enriched atmosphere for 16-18 hours and then sub-cultured once for 16 hours.
+A McFarland standard of 0.5 was prepared for each strain and 1 mL further diluted to approximately 1x107 CFU/mL in 15 mL heated (37°C) GW broth.28 A volume of 90 µL of this suspension was added to 96-well Sarstedt plates with each well containing 10 µL of a previously prepared dilution series.
 Dilution series of the antimicrobials were prepared in GW medium.
-Positive control (containing 1% TritonX-100) and negative control (10 µl) were added to the first and last well, respectively.
-The plates were incubated for 6 hours at 37°C, 5 % CO2 in a humid atmosphere
+Positive control (containing 1% TritonX-100) and negative control (10 µL GW medium?) were added to the first and last well, respectively.
+The plates were incubated for 6 hours at 37°C, humid 5% CO2-enriched atmosphere.

-Resazurin assay
+Resazurin readouts